Beti Bachao Beti Padhao: Effectiveness

 The Comptroller and Auditor General of India (CAG) reported that the scheme failed to meet its objectives.
 As per the CAG data, the sex ratio has deteriorated in many districts of Haryana and Punjab.
-According to the report of the Parliamentary Standing Committee on Human Resource Development, only ₹5 crores of a total of ₹43 crores allotted for the scheme in the financial year 2016-2017 was properly used.
+According to the report of the Parliamentary Standing Committee on Human Resource Development, only ₹5 crore of a total of ₹43 crore allotted for the scheme in the financial year 2016-2017 was properly used.

 As per the government data, more than 56% of funds were spent on publicity from 2014-15 to 2018-19.
 Less than 25% of the funds were released to districts and states, and the government did not release more than 19 percent of the funds.
 Minister of state Ministry of Women and Child Development, Virendra Kumar Khatik, claimed that the sex ratio in 53 out of 161 districts under the scheme declined between 2014–15 and 2016-17.
 According to experts, the scheme's minimal success is due to the government's inability to release funds efficiently and its disproportionate focus on publicity rather than making initiatives in the health and education sectors.

-In 2020, Women and Child Development Minister Smriti Irani, in a written response to the upper house, stated that during the current financial year, 96.71 crore rupees have been spent on advertisements for the Beti Bachao Beti Padhao scheme until September 17.
-She mentioned that in the financial year 2019-20, 23.67 crore rupees were spent, in 2018-19, 160 crore rupees, in 2017-18, 135.71 crore rupees, in 2016-17, 29.79 crore rupees, in 2015-16, 24.54 crore rupees, and in 2014-15, 18.91 crore rupees were spent on advertisements for this scheme.
+In 2020, Women and Child Development Minister Smriti Irani, in a written response to the upper house, stated that during the current financial year, ₹96.71 crore have been spent on advertisements for the Beti Bachao Beti Padhao scheme until September 17.
+She mentioned that in the financial year 2019-20, ₹23.67 crore were spent, in 2018-19, ₹160 crore, in 2017-18, ₹135.71 crore, in 2016-17, ₹29.79 crore, in 2015-16, ₹24.54 crore, and in 2014-15, ₹18.91 crore were spent on advertisements for this scheme.
 Irani also stated that in August, the National Council of Applied Economic Research (NCAER) had evaluated the Beti Bachao Beti Padhao scheme, which indicated a positive change in behavior towards girls.

 In 2021, in Lok Sabha, according to the Parliamentary committee on the Empowerment of Women, 78.91% funds for 'Beti Bachao Beti Padhao' were spent on ads.